Mammals in Great Smoky Mountains National Park ...

 Sporadic reports of sightings of mountain lions in the park are being followed up by investigations.
 Attaining weights of 200 pounds and lengths of eight feet (including their long tails) these large, fawn-colored or gray predators are unlike any other animals in the park.
 But until hard proof is obtained, their presence must be categorized as questionable.

-(I have personally seen mountain lions and jaguars in the National Park late at night. - J. Payne, web site publisher)
+(I have personally seen mountain lions and jaguars in the National Park late at night. - J. Payne, website publisher) |

 |